poloclub/diffusiondb/README.md

 dataset = load_dataset('poloclub/diffusiondb', 'random_1k')
 ```

 ### Method 2.
-Use the PoloClub Downloader
+Use a downloader script

-The PoloClub Downloader is a Python package that allows you to download and load DiffusionDB.
-It comes as part of the repository and is activated from the command line.
+This repo includes a Python downloader [`download.py`](https://github.com/poloclub/diffusiondb/blob/main/scripts/download.py) that allows you to download and load DiffusionDB.
+You can use it from your command line.
 Below is an example of loading a subset of DiffusionDB.

 #### Usage/Examples

 The script is run using command-line arguments as follows:

-`-i` `--index` - File to download or lower bound of a range of files if `-r` is also set.
+- `-i` `--index` - File to download or lower bound of a range of files if `-r` is also set.

-`-r` `--range` - Upper bound of range of files to download if `-i` is set.
+- `-r` `--range` - Upper bound of range of files to download if `-i` is set.

-`-o` `--output` - Name of custom output directory.
+- `-o` `--output` - Name of custom output directory.
 Defaults to the current directory if not set.

-`-z` `--unzip` - Unzip the file/files after downloading
+- `-z` `--unzip` - Unzip the file/files after downloading

 ##### Downloading a single file